exasol/ai-lab/doc/developer_guide/testing.md

 # Tests

-XAIL comes with a number of tests in the directory `test`.
+AI Lab comes with a number of tests in the directory `test`.

 | Directory              | Test Scope                 | Verified functionality | Content                                                      |
 |------------------------|----------------------------|------------------------|--------------------------------------------------------------|